Blackpool Sands in South Devon is a sheltered, golden crescent of fine shingle, situated on the east-facing coast of...

-South Sands’ proximity to Salcombe only partly explains its popularity – the rest of it is down to its beautiful surroundings, crystal-clear waters and excellent facilities, not to mention the fine sand that makes South Sands ideal for kids making sandcastles.
+South Sands proximity to Salcombe only partly explains its popularity.
+The rest of it is down to its beautiful surroundings, crystal-clear waters and excellent facilities.

-If you’re staying in central Salcombe, hop on board the South Sands Ferry, which take you directly from Whitestrand Quay to the beach – a fun and picturesque experience for all, the family… after all when do you normally get the chance to jump aboard a sea tractor!
+If you’re staying in central Salcombe, hop on board the South Sands Ferry.
+This will take you directly from Whitestrand Quay to the beach.
+A fun and picturesque experience for all the family…

 Sat nav users, use the postcode TQ8 8LH for South Sands